sbezverk/nftableslib/README.md

 A rule is defined by means of a Rule type.

-Rule contains parameters for a rule to configure, only L3 OR L4 parameters can be specified
+Rule contains parameters for a rule to configure, only L3 OR L4 parameters can be specified.

+**TODO** Add description of cases for Verdict, Redirect and Exclude
 ```
 type Rule struct {
 	L3      *L3Rule